Top Five Tips for Self-Registration

 1. Be Prepared

-• Become familiar with the University's online registration system, BannerWeb.
-You'll use this system to view and register for your fall semester courses.
+- Become familiar with the University's online registration system, BannerWeb.
+You'll use this system to view and register for fall courses after pre-registration is complete.

 2. Have Back-ups and Use Waitlists!

-• You don't want to be late for registration.
+- You don't want to be late for self-registration.
 Know your time zones - the University of Richmond is in the US Eastern time zone.

 4. Don't Panic if You Don't Get A "Perfect" Schedule

-• Hundreds of students will be registering at the same time, so don't be surprised if courses fill quickly on registration morning.
+- Hundreds of students may be registering at the same time, so don't be surprised if courses fill quickly.

-• The schedule you have at the end of the registration window is not necessarily set in stone.
-You will have additional opportunities to adjust your schedule when you meet with your academic advisor during orientation and during the add/drop period at the beginning of the semester.
+- The schedule you have at the end of self-registration is not necessarily set in stone.
+You will have additional opportunities to adjust your schedule when you meet with someone during orientation and through the add/drop period at the beginning of the semester.
 Students often adjust their schedules during the first week of the semester.

 5. Use Your Summer Advising Resources

-• Your Peer Academic Advisor (PA) and your Summer Advisor are both here to help you prepare for registration.
-Be sure to keep in touch with your PA and speak with your Summer Advisor during the weeks prior to registration.
+- Your Peer Academic Advisor (PA) and your Summer Advisor are both here to help you prepare for self-registration.
+Be sure to keep in touch with your PA and speak with your Summer Advisor during the weeks prior to self-registration.